biocore/qiime/doc/tutorials/shotgun_analysis.rst

 Reference databases
 -------------------

 A key step in assigning reads is deciding on a reference database, and this is an active area of research.
 Several choices are IMG, KEGG, and M5nr.
 To use one of these databases with QIIME, you'll need a single fasta file with all sequence records.
 If you'd like to associate metadata with these records you'll also need an observation metadata file.
-In this tutorial we work with the IMG database and EC codes associated with all records.
+In this tutorial we work with the IMG database and KEGG ortholog (KO) codes associated with all records.
 You can download that file from the `QIIME resources page <http://qiime.org/home_static/dataFiles.html>`_ (see IMG reference protein sequences).

 Defining environment variables for use in this tutorial
 -------------------------------------------------------